makermoekoe/Picoclick/README.md

 I have attached three simple examples in the code folder of this repo.
 A bare_minimum sketch with just a simple led animation, an mqtt example and an IFTTT example.

+Update 13.12.2020: I have added the buttonpress_counter.cpp for interrupt counting the button presses.
+This can be used for several application.
+Next is to add the button hold functionality, but that shouldn't be a problem.

 If you still have questions then feel free to ask!

 Have fun! :)